-Where does the underlying value of an NFT come from?
-The issue is that perceptions of what the buyer is paying for are not easily framed in legal terms.
+Where does the underlying value of non-fungible tokens – or “NFTs” – come from?
+That is an increasingly common question, as the value of NFTs continue to grow.
+The issue is a tricky one, as that perceptions of what the buyer is paying for are not easily framed in legal terms.
 NFT marketplaces do not always accurately describe the value proposition of the goods they are selling.
 The truth is that the value of any NFT is largely speculative.
 Its value is determined by what someone else is willing to pay for it and nothing else.
 Turning something as ephemeral as a tweet into an item that can be sold requires two things: making it unique and proving ownership.
 The process is the same for cryptocurrencies, which turn strings of bits into virtual coins that have real-world value.
 It boils down to cryptography.

 Cryptography is the technique used to protect privacy of a message by transforming it into a form that can be understood only by the intended recipients.
 Everyone else will see it as only an unintelligible sequence of random characters.
 This message manipulation is enabled by a pair of keys – public and private keys, which work like this: You share your public key with your friend, who uses it to transform his message to you into an unintelligible sequence of random characters.
 You then use your private key to put it back into its original form.
 The special mathematical properties of these two crypto keys are widely used to provide secrecy and integrity, and they play the role of digital signatures and are commonly used in blockchain to enable both authentication and anonymity for transactions.